 Guide and Assistance dogs are permitted inside the castle.

 We do not have a hearing loop.

-The gardens are tricky to negotiate because of the nature of their situation on a hillside.
-Whilst it is possible in a mobility scooter/power chair to get into the rose gardens which are paved, the gravel paths that lead to the garden and the gradient combine to make this hard work with a standard wheelchair.
+The gardens are tricky to negotiate due to their location on a hillside.
+Whilst it is possible in a mobility scooter/power chair to get into the rose gardens, which are paved, the gravel paths that lead to the garden and the gradient can make this hard work with a standard wheelchair.

-At the Engine Yard there are disabled toilets situated in the café and externally.
+At the Engine Yard there are disabled toilets situated inside the café and externally.

 Free Disabled Tickets

-We appreciate that access is limited for wheelchair users and those with limited mobility so we do not charge a ticket fee to people whose limited mobility means they do not have full access to open areas of the castle and grounds.
+We appreciate that access is limited for wheelchair users and those with limited mobility so we do not charge a ticket fee to people whose limited mobility means can not access the upstairs State Rooms of the Castle.